 The children allege the estate is small because his assets, including his holdings in his bakery corporation, were transferred to a trust years before the couple was married.
 They were married in 2015, after living together since 2000.
 Assets held in trust are often not considered property of a person’s estate, depending on how the trust is structured.
 This is because a trust is a separate legal entity.
 For this reason, property held in trust is not listed in an estate inventory.
 This would include cash transferred to the trust.

 In inheritance disputes such as this, the court will have the final word.
 It may have the authority to determine which assets claimed to be in trust should actually be considered assets of the estate.
-A person going through such a dispute may wish to contact an attorney to help represent them and their interests throughout the proceeding.
+A person going through such a dispute may wish to contact an Orange County Inheritance Disputes Lawyer to help represent them and their interests throughout the proceeding.